esciuckas/fant-val-ui/README.md

 Follwing the turorial can be an easy way to check that docker is properly configured.

-In order to run the app run the folliwng inside of the folder containing /src, docker-compose.yml, Dockerfile, etc.:
+In order to run the app run the folliwng inside of the folder containing /src, docker-compose.yml, Dockerfile, etc:

 ### `docker-compose up -d --build`